By Ethan Lewis, MSW –

 Though these distinctions exist, social workers often work in more than one field.
 The same social worker who is working with a family with issues related to trauma may also be advocating for policy changes to help the family stay together.
 Many social workers go to school for a more general practice and learn micro, mezzo, and macro social work styles.
 Social workers go into a variety of fields of work and can be found in many different nonprofit or governmental agencies locally, state wide, and nationally.

 Social workers have been at the forefront of many of the major progressive victories of the 20th and 21st centuries including the end of child labor, advocating for the rights of people with disabilities, and creating laws against child abuse.
 Modern social workers continue to advocate for health care reform, LGBTQ rights, and for the rights of people with mental illness.
 There have been many famous social workers throughout history including Jane Addams (who advocated for the rights of women and children), Frances Perkins (who advocated for workplace safety and creating a social safety net for the poor), and Edith Abbott (who advocated for changes in the social welfare system).
+Maybe consulting firms who could look into workers compensation (you could gather more information about this domain via Larrimer & Larrimer work injury lawyers and other similar sites) and similar other aspects mentioned above to get a thorough idea about how to make further progress in this domain.

 We are delighted to celebrate National Professional Social Worker Month.
 Social workers contribute to the betterment of our families, our communities, and our nation.
 We are thankful for all the social workers in our community and the amazing work they do.